nvngroup/pitu/DOCUMENTATION-en.md

 ### Notes

-- USync is used automatically by Baileys in multi-device operations.
+- USync is used automatically by Pitu in multi-device operations.
 - For advanced use, you can create custom protocols by implementing the `USyncQueryProtocol` interface.
 - See the files `src/WAUSync/` and `src/Types/USync.ts` for implementation details and protocol examples.

 ## Socket Utilities

-Baileys Socket utilities are helper functions that facilitate integration, maintenance, and extension of your bot or system.
+Pitu Socket utilities are helper functions that facilitate integration, maintenance, and extension of your bot or system.
 They cover authentication, event handling, credential storage, message/media processing, and session management.

 ### Main Utilities and Helpers